Chain Length Sizing

 Next, remove the rear wheel.
 This will take tension off the chain and give you better access to the chain.
 Inspect the chain for a master link.

-If a quick link, sometimes called master links, are present, use a master link pliers such as the Park MLP-1.2 to disengage the link.
+If a master link is present, use a master link pliers such as the Park MLP-1.2 to disengage the link.
 If you have a chain tool and your chain is worn out, you can ignore the master link and simply cut the chain using a chain tool.

 Connecting rivets will appear visually different from other rivets.
 When selecting a rivet to break, be sure that it is at least a couple of links away from any connecting rivet already installed in the chain.
 Install the chain tool and bring the driving pin of the chain tool into contact with the connecting rivet.
 Ensure the chain tool pin is driving in a straight line into the chain rivet.
 Turn the handle with force and drive out the rivet, then remove the chain.